 Shoa Robit is a rapidly growing town approximately 250 km north-east of Addis Ababa.
-According to the national population and housing census the population of the town is estimated to be 36,642.
-Shoa robit is one of the most vulnerable localities in the Amhara National Regional State and high HIV/AIDS prevalence and poverty, especially youth unemployment are the two major problems of the town
+According to the national population and housing census, the population of the town is estimated to be 36,642.
+Shoa Robit is one of the most vulnerable sites in the Amhara National Regional State.
+Extreme poverty, a prevalence of HIV/AIDS, and high unemployment, particularly among the youth, are serious problems in the area.